 - New York (JFK) to Rio de Janeiro (GIG) or Buenos Aires (EZE), due to the popularity of the flights

 Some travelers will prefer to use their systemwide upgrades to go from economy class to business class, and others will prefer to use their upgrades on 3-class flights where they can upgrade from a purchased business class seat to first class.
-There’s no right or wrong answer in how to use your upgrades — whichever way makes sense for you and makes you feel like you’ve received the most value is the best.

 - How long is the flight?
 If the flight is over a few hours, you may want to be seated in the premium cabin for added comfort.

-How Systemwide Upgrades and Mileage/Co-Pay Upgrades Differ
+Systemwide Upgrades vs. Mileage/Co-Pay Upgrades

 Any passenger, regardless of elite status, can use the mileage and cash co-pay option.
 You’ll also find many top-tier elites who have run out of systemwide upgrades also use miles and co-pay.

-This is best illustrated by an example.
+Let’s take a look at an example.
 Let’s say you’re traveling from New York (JFK) to London (LHR) and you were able to successfully apply and clear a systemwide upgrade for the route several days in advance.

 Systemwide Upgrade Expirations